ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 The program can call blocks of commands from the library.
 The linker process the library file together with the object files of your program in this case.
 The compiler cannot process the library.
 Its file contains machine code but not the source code.
 Therefore, the compiler does not understand it.
 Splitting the compilation into two steps resolves the task of using libraries too.

 We have considered the basics of how the compiler works.
 Now suppose that you choose an interpreter instead to execute your program.
 You have the file with its source code on the disk drive.
 The file is ready for execution.
 When you run it, the OS loads the interpreter first.
 Then the interpreter reads your source code file into RAM and executes it line by line.
-The translation of source code commands to machine code instructions happens in RAM.
+The translation of source code commands to machine instructions happens in RAM.
 Some interpreters save files with an intermediate representation of the program to the disk drive.
 It speeds up the program execution if you restart it.
 However, you always need to run an interpreter first for executing your program.

 Figure 1-16 shows the process of interpreting the program.